BogdanCatalin-Iacob/Stuff-Express/README.md

     - A Registration page will be provided so the users can register an account
 	    - this gives to user the opportunity to register an account and save a order history, make reviews or delete reviews
 	    - a link to login page is provided at the bottom of the page in case user already has an account<br>
-        The purpose of this is to fulfill user story:
+        The purpose of this is to fulfill user stories:
-        > Site user - Easily register an account
+        > Site user - Easily register an account <br>
+        > Site user - Have a personalized user profile <br>

+    - An email will be sent to the provided email address to confirm the registration <br>
+    The purpose of this is to fulfill user story:<br>
+        > Site user - Receive an email confirmation after registering <br>

     - A login page will be provided so any registered user can login
 	    - this gives to registered user the possibility to create/edit reviews at any time after registration
 	    - a link to register page is provided at the bottom of the page in case the user doesn't have an account already<br>
+        - a link to recover password is provided
-        The purpose of this is to fulfill user story:
+        The purpose of this is to fulfill user stories:
         > Site user - Easily login or logout<br>
+        > Site user - Easily recover my password in case I forget it <br>

     - A logout link will be displayed in the navbar for any logged in user
 	    - this is to ensure the user's data are not accessible for other users<br>